-You can be the best damn car or house cleaner, but when your inflatable hot tub looks like Shrek’s swamp, your dead in front of your friends.
+You may be the best damn car cleaner or house cleaner, but when your inflatable hot tub at home looks like Shrek’s swamp, your dead in front of your friends.

+You have to know the skill on how to clean a hot tub.
 When cleaning a hot tub, you don’t want to do it half-baked or resolve to shortcuts - it’s often a bad idea.
-Bacteria, dirt, grime and other pollutants can still be lurking in an improperly cleaned hot tub.
+Bacteria, dirt, debris, residue, grime and other pollutants can still be lurking in an improperly cleaned hot tub.

 But yes, I wholeheartedly agree that hot tub cleaning can be quite a chore.

-However, following this guide will show you that the task is quite easy (even your grandma can do it!).
-All it takes is some effort, a few tools and about two to three hours of your time.
+However, following this guide will help and show you that to have a clean hot tub is quite easy (even your grandma can do it!).
+All it takes is some effort, a few much needed tools and about two to three hours of your time if done the right way.

 Tools Needed for Cleaning Your Inflatable Hot Tub

-Before you go into the nit and grit of things, make sure you have the following cleaning tools with you:
+Before you go into the nit and grit of things, make sure you have the following hot tub cleaning tools with you:

 - Plugs or stoppers